HiyaGada/SLAM_internship/Tests + B/README.md

 In conclusion, we must focus more on the matrix ![](https://latex.codecogs.com/gif.latex?C%5E%5Ccirc), and try to reduce its condition number (theoretical perspective).
 Also, using a method like Type 3 would give us more precision (practical perspective).

-It is theoretically unclear why Type 2 shows no error when the code is run.
+It is theoretically unclear why Type 2 shows no error when the code is run for the special case.